slevey087/nashJS/docs/components/playables/choice.md

 # Choice

-This is core building block of nashJS.
+This is a core building block of nashJS.
 A `choice` defines a single selection made by a single player.
 For instance, _player2_ might choose between "cooperate" and "defect."

 ```javascript
 Choice(player, options, {